mansisampat8/mansisampat8.github.io/_posts/2025-10-09-why-every-founder-needs-real-consumer-feedback-?.md

 Plan marketing that actually converts

-Our clients use these discussions to not only validate their products but also build investor confidence — because nothing is more convincing than real consumer proof.
+Our clients use these discussions to not only validate their products but also build investor confidencebecause nothing is more convincing than real consumer proof.

 Here’s the Bottom Line